bytefish/bytefish.github.io/blog/aspnetcore_odata_abac.md

 Attribute-based Access Control decides wether a user can access something based on attributes, instead of roles.
 The attributes are properties of the users, resources, actions, and the environment.
-Instead of asking *"What role does the user have?"*, ABAC asks *"Do all required match a rule?"*.
+Instead of asking *"What role does the user have?"*, ABAC asks *"Do all required attributes match a rule?"*.

 In an ABAC system there are usually four types of attributes to attributes to configure access: